cbdb-project/accessAndMySQLTransfer/README.md

 Reference: https://blog.csdn.net/junlovejava/article/details/78360253

 10. The primary key information in TablePrimaryKeys.xlsx is not complete( will be fixed ).
 If you want to remove your all priamry keys, please be very carefull.

+11. If you got error "[HYC00] [Microsoft][ODBC Microsoft Access Driver]Optional feature not implemented  (106) (SQLBindParameter)", please switch your pyodbc version to 4.0.24 or 4.0.27+.
+Reference: https://stackoverflow.com/questions/54220640/optional-feature-not-implemented-error-with-pyodbc-query-against-access-databa